mngmay/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

 To think in component hiearchy - consider the data flow from parent down to child passing props and state.
+HTML and JS are unified via JSX.

 - [ ] Describe state.